-ii) Chubut Province - New mining activities regulation raised to the Provincial Legislature:
+ii) Chubut Province - New mining activities regulation raised in the Provincial Legislature:

-On June 28, 2012 the governor of the province of Chubut, Argentina raised for consideration by the provincial legislature, a draft law which if passed, will regulate oil and gas and mining activities in the province with increasing royalties and net profit interest as largely explained in the Company's MD&A for the six month period ended June 30, 2012.

-The most relevant aspect of this draft law for the Companies is that it introduces a series of new regulations that tend to increase the current royalties and impose the province's economic participation in mining projects through the state agency, Petrominera.
+On June 28, 2012 the governor of the province of Chubut, Argentina raised for consideration by the provincial legislature, a draft law which if passed, will regulate oil and gas and mining activities in the province.
+The most relevant aspect of this draft law for the Company is that it introduces a series of new regulations that tend to increase the current royalties and impose the province's economic participation in mining projects through Petrominera, the Provincial State Agency.

-On October 2, 2012, through the note N° 35/2012 this draft law returned to the governor for further consideration and so far hasn't yet been filed back for discussion and approval.
+On October 2, 2012, through the note $N^{\circ}$ 35/2012, this draft law returned to the governor for further consideration and so far hasn't yet been filed back for discussion and approval.